 By eliminating the phrase “I’m so tired” from our vocabulary, we can become more mindful of our underlying emotions and take steps to address them.
 This involves being honest and recognizing when we feel overwhelmed or burnt out.
 By acknowledging our feelings and seeking support from others, we can prevent burnout and lead healthier, more fulfilling lives.

 I encourage you to dig a little deeper.
 Why are you tired?

-- Why? – After choosing to go back to school for 1.5 years, a family member got sick.
+- Why? – A family member got sick after choosing to go back to school for 1.5 years.
 I chose to help.

 - Why? – I tend to take on a lot at once without resting in between or re-assesses the list.